House Calls (1978 film): Cast

+Production

+Julius Epstein said that the film "was originally a play written by Max Shulman, who sent it to me.
+Then, we sat down and made it from that into an original movie.
+But there we had a fight with the director, and he brought in a couple of writers and crapped up the ending, terribly so.
+I have mixed feelings about House Calls."

+Reception

+In his annual movie guide, Leonard Maltin gave the film 3½ stars out of 4, and called it a "laughing-out-loud contemporary comedy".

+Frederic and Mary Ann Brussat of Spirituality & Practice were also enthusiastic: "Howard Zieff directs this romantic comedy with a nutty appreciation for its likeable characters.
+The dialogue is bright and witty and the pace is brisk.
+It brings to mind the screwball comedies of the Thirties and Forties."

+AllMovie gave the film 3½ stars out of 5, and described Carney as "unbearably funny at times".

+Awards

+The film earned a Writers Guild of America Award nomination for Best Comedy Written Directly for the Screen.

 Home media

 House Calls was released on DVD in 2005.
 Portions of the soundtrack were edited for the DVD; for example, the Beatles' "Something" was replaced because the film did not acquire the license to use the song on home video.

 Television series

-In 1979, CBS debuted a television sitcom version of House Calls, starring Lynn Redgrave as Ann Atkinson (later replaced by Sharon Gless) and Wayne Rogers as her doctor, now named Dr. Charley Michaels.
+In 1979, CBS debuted a television sitcom version of House Calls starring Lynn Redgrave as Ann Atkinson (later replaced by Sharon Gless) and Wayne Rogers as her doctor, now named Dr. Charley Michaels.
 The television series ran through 1982.